LukasMut/lukasmut.github.io/index.md

 ### 2024

+* _January_: Our paper on <a href="https://arxiv.org/pdf/2307.02245.pdf">set learning for accurate and calibrated models</a> was accepted to ICLR 2024!
+Hooray!
 * _January_: Our Call for Papers for <a href="https://representational-alignment.github.io/">**Re-Align**: The First Workshop on Representational Alignment</a> at ICLR 2024 in Vienna is out!
 We are looking forward to your submissions!
 Submission deadline is February 3rd.

 ### 2023